workflux/workflUX/README.md

     - ``OUTPUT_DIR`` (the path of the run-specific output directory)
     - ``LOG_FILE`` (the path of the log file that should receive the stdout and stderr of CWL runner)
     - ``SUCCESS`` (if set to `False` the run will be marked as failed and terminated)
-- The four steps will be executed in the same shell session and can therefore be treated as one connected script.
+- The four steps will be executed in the same shell session and therefore can be treated as one connected script.
 (Between the steps, CWLab communicates the status to the database allowing the User to get status notifications via the front end).
 - Thus you may define your own variables that will also be available in all downstream steps.
 - At the end of each step.
 The exit code is checked.
 If it is non-zero, the run will be marked as failed.
 Please note, if a step consists of multiple commands and an intermediate command fails, this will not be recognized by CWLab as long as the final command of the step will succeed.
-To manually communicate a failure to CWLab, please set the `SUCCESS` variable to `False`.
+To manually communicate failure to CWLab, please set the `SUCCESS` variable to `False`.
 - The steps are executed using pexpect (https://pexpect.readthedocs.io/en/stable/overview.html), this allows you also connect to a remote infrastructure via ssh (recommended to use an ssh key).
 Please be aware that the path of files or directories specified in the input parameter YAML will not be adapted to the new host.
-We are working on solutions to achieve an automated path correction and/or upload functionality if the execution host ist not the CWLab server host.
+We are working on solutions to achieve an automated path correction and/or upload functionality if the execution host is not the CWLab server host.

 ### Example comfiguration file:
 ```